dietmarja/LLM-Elements/model_evaluation/readme_evaluation.md

 The data is available here and can be edited or extended easily.
 Undoubtedly, this dataset is to small for a maningful evaluation.
 Its purpose here is to illustrate how a pretrained LLM can be evaluated.
 Here’s a detailed breakdown of the what evaluation_01.ipynb does:

 * Installation and Uninstallation of Dependencies:

-The program installs necessary libraries (transformers, datasets, and evaluate).
+  + The program installs necessary libraries (transformers, datasets, and evaluate).
-It downgrades pyarrow and reinstalls cudf-cu12 and ibis-framework.
+  + It downgrades pyarrow and reinstalls cudf-cu12 and ibis-framework.

 * Loading Pre-trained Model and Tokenizer:

-Loads the bert-base-uncased model from the Hugging Face Transformers library.
+  + Loads the bert-base-uncased model from the Hugging Face Transformers library.
-Loads the corresponding tokenizer.
+  + Loads the corresponding tokenizer.

 * Loading and Preparing the Dataset:

-Reads a CSV file containing text and labels for classification.
+  + Reads a CSV file containing text and labels for classification.
-Converts the pandas DataFrame to a Hugging Face Dataset.
+  + Converts the pandas DataFrame to a Hugging Face Dataset.

-* Preprocessing the Dataset:
+* Preprocessing the Dataset

-Applies tokenization and padding/truncation to the text data to prepare it for the model.
+  + Applies tokenization and padding/truncation to the text data to prepare it for the model.

-* Defining the Evaluation Metric:
+* Defining the Evaluation Metric

-Uses the evaluate library to load the accuracy metric, which will be used to evaluate the model’s performance.
+  + Uses the evaluate library to load the accuracy metric, which will be used to evaluate the model’s performance.

-* Setting Up Training Arguments:
+* Setting Up Training Arguments

-Defines training parameters such as the output directory, number of epochs, batch sizes, and evaluation strategy.
+  + Defines training parameters such as the output directory, number of epochs, batch sizes, and evaluation strategy.

-* Splitting the Dataset:
+* Splitting the Dataset

-Splits the dataset into training and testing sets (80-20 split).
+  + Splits the dataset into training and testing sets (80-20 split).

 * Training the Model:

-Uses the Trainer class from the Transformers library to handle the training loop, evaluation, and logging.
+  + Uses the Trainer class from the Transformers library to handle the training loop, evaluation, and logging.
-Trains the model for the specified number of epochs.
+  + Trains the model for the specified number of epochs.

 * Evaluating the Model

-Evaluates the trained model on the test set and prints the evaluation results.
+  + Evaluates the trained model on the test set and prints the evaluation results.